Neuralized3/degoogled-magisk./root.md

 * Right-click the file and rename the file extension from `.apk` to `.zip` (for example, change `Magisk-v27.0.apk` to `Magisk-v27.0.zip`).

 **2. Boot into Custom Recovery:**
 Ensure your phone is connected to your computer.
-Open your command window and reboot the phone directly into your custom recovery (like TWRP or Lineage Recovery):
+Open your command window and reboot the phone directly into your custom recovery (like TWRP or Lineage Recovery): (if you flash installed the recovery, if you booted temporarily, again boot using adb tools)
 ```bash
 adb reboot recovery
 ```